 And speaking of meaty, my meat-loving friends and family all love this too.
 Some of them didn't even realise that it's vegan until I told them!

-Most of the time I make my own vegetable stock, simply because food frugality is in my nature, and I hate to waste anything.
+Most of the time I make my own vegetable broth, simply because food frugality is in my nature, and I hate to waste anything.

-You can of course, use vegetable bouillon but I have to admit that I really do prefer home-made stock... not least because it's not loaded with sodium.
+You can of course, use vegetable bouillon (available from most supermarkets) but I have to admit that I really do prefer home-made.
+Not least because unlike commercial brands, it's not loaded with sodium.

-Making stock at home is beyond easy; I save all my peelings etc., and put them into a large plastic bag in the freezer (this also helps the freezer to run more efficiently because a full freezer is more energy-efficient than a half-full one), and then when I have enough to fill a stockpot, I chuck it all in the pan, along with any bendy carrots and parsnips, and cabbage hearts that are lurking in the 'fridge (oh, come on, we all have them!), and a couple of litres of water.
+Making vegetable broth at home is beyond easy.
+I save all my peelings etc., and put them into a large plastic bag in the freezer (this also helps the freezer to run more efficiently because a full freezer is more energy-efficient than a half-full one).
+Then when I have enough to fill a stockpot, I chuck all the scraps into the pan, along with any bendy carrots and parsnips, and cabbage hearts that are lurking in the 'fridge (oh, come on, we all have them!).
+A couple of litres of water and some herbs complete the mix.

 I cover the pan, and then just let it simmer away for a couple of hours.
 After that, I strain the vegetable matter (which then goes into the compost bin once it's cooled), and reduce the stock by about 25%.